ismailbutthaleem/active-directory-security-lab/Documentation/README_Student.md

 Once Kerberos was installed correctly, the Ubuntu client was able to authenticate successfully against the Active Directory domain.

-In a production environment, Kerberos dependencies and required authentication packages would typically be included in a baseline system configuration to avoid this issue during domain integration
+In a production environment, Kerberos dependencies and required authentication packages would typically be included in a baseline system configuration to avoid this issue during domain integration.

+11.5 MOF Encryption

+For simplicity and demostration purposes this lab deployement does not include MOF encryption which leaves credentials exposed to threat actors, this is not a good security practice and shoud be pointed out.
+In a production environment encryption would have been enabled to avoid potential threats, however the AD environment does not include harcoded passwords for the users belonging to the environment, as these are passed directly in the AD environment rather than hardcoded in configuration files.

-11.5 Reflection
+11.6 Reflection

-In this lab environment the DSC configuration requires domain credentials for client domain join.
-Because MOF encryption was not configured, PsDscAllowPlainTextPassword was enabled to allow credential usage.
-This results in plaintext credentials appearing in the generated MOF files.
-In a production environment this would be mitigated using certificate-based MOF encryption or a secure secret management system.

 From a technical perspective this automated AD deployment sits within Band A. The implementation has successfully achieved all outcomes expected from Bands D through A. This Active Directory deployment is data-driven and fully automated, and can be replicated from clean VMs using the provided documentation and runbook.